 “Tidbit of Advice” #6: Know the Laws in the State That You’re In

-For instance while it is of course legal in Colorado to possess and smoke pot recreationally (albeit NOT while driving a vehicle), it is 100% illegal in the neighboring state of Kansas, where you can literally still get locked up just for a small possession amount of the green stuff.
-So do some homework, and learn the laws of the state(s) that you’ll be in, before you hit the road.[Check out this excellent state-by-state guide on marijuana and CBD legality if you’re unsure of the laws where you live].
+For instance, it is legal in Colorado to possess and smoke cannabis recreationally.
+However, it is 100% illegal in the neighboring state of Kansas.
+In certain states, the possession of a few grams of marijuana could result in a prison sentence.[Check out this excellent state-by-state guide on marijuana and CBD legality if you’re unsure of the laws where you live].

 “Tidbit of Advice” #7: You Can Always Try and Pull a “Chip”